FirephoenixX02/FirephoenixX02/README.md

 ### I'm a freetime developer from Germany.
-- 🔭 I’m currently working on my own Minecraft Anticheat.
+- 🔭 I’m currently working on my own Minecraft server software.
-- 🌱 I’m currently learning Java.
 - 📫 How to reach me: DM me on Discord (niegestorben)
 - ⚡ Fun fact: Mojang misspelled threshold in the minecraft source code.